paulbastian/draft-bastian-jose-dvs/draft-bastian-jose-dvs.md

 Designated verifier signatures (DVS) are signature schemes in which signatures are generated, that can only be verified a particular party.
 Unlike conventional digital signature schemes like ECDSA, this enables repudiable signatures.

 This specification describes a general structure for designated verifier signature schemes and specified a set of instantiations that use a combination of an ECDH key exchange with an HMAC.

+The combination of ECDH and MAC is a established mechanism and used, for example, in the mobile driving licence (mDL) application, specified in {{ISO-18013-5}}.

 This specification and all described algorithms should respect the efforts for [Fully Specified Algorithms](https://www.ietf.org/archive/id/draft-jones-jose-fully-specified-algorithms-00.html).